#Iworkinproperty series with Robbie Dery

 I’ve turned to the simpler things in life like a good internet connection, a cup of coffee from my local café, and Netflix to entertain the kids when homeschooling is getting too tough.
 The dog has also never been walked so much.

 What is your most valuable skill in challenging times?

 Having lived through the experiences of the GFC, SARS and now COVID-19, there are a few key attributes which are critical to not just getting through the challenging times while delivering, but can deliver strong competitive advantage.
 Remaining agile is crucial.
 There’s no rulebook for this situation so be prepared to make decisions quickly, act decisively and don’t be afraid to do things differently.

 Stay connected to your teams, customers and partners.
 Having a well prepared and composed team means you can work through any challenges efficiently and effectively.

 How businesses and individuals behave in tough times says a lot about the organisational culture and a person’s character.
 This is a time where everyone is finding it tough, showing some empathy has proven to not only delivers good business outcomes, but also brings us all closer together.

 I have a few… I’m currently watching “The Last Dance” on Netflix – which is a documentary about the greatest basketballer of all time, Michael Jordan.
 Not only was he an extremely talented athlete, but his insatiable, competitive nature and absolute commitment to be the very best is inspirational.
 While he is famous for his individual accomplishments, he was a dedicated team man.
 Even the great Michael Jordan realized you can’t win without a great a team.

 What’s one way you’ll work differently on the other side of this crisis?

 I think this time working from home has opened my mind to working differently – I will be trying to manage the balance of when I need to be in the office and how to manage my time when I’m there.
-I would like to be in a position to work more consistently from home.

 What have you learned so far from 2020?